oluwaseunadenuga/SpiderFoot-OSINT-Lab/README.md

 - GitHub/Pastebin data leaks
 - Technology stack fingerprinting

 > **All scans were performed in a controlled, authorised lab environment.
-No real organizations were targeted.**
+No real organisations were targeted.**

 This project demonstrates competency in passive reconnaissance techniques applicable to **red team engagements**, **vulnerability assessments**, and **defensive exposure audits**.